harakun24/neobiz.js/readme.md

 ### templating

-this example use single file usage. for modular usage leave to you
+this example use single file usage. for modular usage leave to you, or just read the example dir

 ```js
 import { render } from "../index.js";